Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 #### Fuel factory

 There is some production fuel left.
 You should use this to build a fuel factory.
-Click "Build fuel factory" and "Confirm".
+Click "Build fuel factory" and " Confirm".

 ![player info pop system fuel factory](./images/player-info-pop-system-fuel-factory.png)

 ### Research

 Similar to [economy](#economy), knowledge in Relativitization is also local to any player.
 To view the information, click "Science" in the [player information buttons](#player-information-buttons).

 ![player info science buttons](./images/player-info-science-buttons.png).